-Has this ever happened to you?
-Your 16 year-old daughter, Layla, agrees to clean her room and picks things up nicely except for the balled up pair of socks and crumpled tee shirt she leaves on her bed.
+As a parent, your motivations and intentions behind a statement might greatly differ from how your child interprets it.
+How do you know when you are giving feedback or criticism, and who is to decide?
+For example: Your 16 year-old daughter, Layla, agrees to clean her room and picks things up nicely except for the balled up pair of socks and crumpled tee shirt she leaves on her bed.
 Instead of simply saying, “Wow.
-Great job!”, you want her to notice what she’s missed.
-You say “That’s pretty good but to be fully clean you missed the socks and tee shirt on your bed.”
+Great job!” you want her to notice what she’s missed.
+You say, “That’s pretty good, but to be fully clean you missed the socks and tee shirt on your bed.”
 Your daughter loses her cool and starts screaming at you about how she’s never good enough and demands that you leave her alone.
 What happened?

 To make the shift from veiled or direct criticism to feedback that works more effectively, reframe your thinking.
 Use the ADHD Adapted Sandwich Feedback Method to prepare your statement like you would make a delicious sandwich.
 When you are hungry, you consider what might be tasty and which foods you want to place between the slices of bread.
 It’s a thoughtful, deliberate process with a yummy, anticipated outcome.
 Giving feedback can be similar.
 You start with positive observations as doughy top and bottom pieces, throw in an encouraging condiment, place a neutral piece of observed information in the middle and top it off with a piece of compassionate cheese.

 We’ve got to remember that the negativity bias in human brains naturally overshadows positive information.
-For kids with ADHD, LD or ASD, they hear so many more negative statements in a day than positive ones, we’ve got to make concerted efforts to give them feedback they can actually absorb and use.
+For neurodivergent kids with ADHD, LD or ASD, they hear so many more negative statements in a day than positive ones.
+We’ve got to make concerted efforts to give them feedback they can actually absorb and use.
 That’s why we have to add extra validation and encouragement when we are responding to kids’s efforts for change, following through on tasks or taking risks.